Tullio Liberati: Early life and education

-Liberati was born around 1968 in Allen Park, Michigan.
+Liberati was born July 3, 1968 in Allen Park, Michigan or Detroit, Michigan, the son of a public school educator.
 Liberati graduated from St. Frances Cabrini High School in 1986.
 Liberati studied biology at Wayne State University.

-Career
+Early career

+Liberati spent his summers during college working in construction.
 Around 2000, Liberati founded and is the current president of the company Liberati and Sons Construction.

+State legislature

-On November 3, 2020, Liberati was elected to the Michigan House of Representatives, where he has represented the 13th district since January 1, 2021.
+On November 3, 2020, Liberati was elected to the Michigan House of Representatives, where he represented the 13th district.
 He succeeded his brother, term-limited State Representative Frank Liberati.

+He was re-elected with over 60% of the vote in 2022, this time to the 2nd district due to redistricting in the state.
+He was again reelected in 2024.

+In 2025, Liberati broke party lines to vote in favor of a resolution calling for the federal ban on transgender girls in women's sports under the Trump administration to be enforced in the state of Michigan.

 Personal life

-Around 1994, Liberati married Connie.
-Together, they have two children.
+Around 1994, Liberati married Constance "Connie" Ghist.
+Together, they have two children, both graduates of Allen Park Public Schools.
 Liberati is Catholic.